Installing NAV from source code

 Installing NAV

-To build and install NAV and all its Python dependencies:
+To build and install NAV and all its Python dependencies in the activated virtual environment, run:

 pip install -r requirements.txt -c constraints.txt .